CodingWizardry/Dictionary-App/README.md

 # Dictionary-App
-Creating a App using HTML, CSS &amp; JAVASCRIPt
+Creating a App using HTML, CSS &amp; JAVASCRIPT